kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_notes.md

 1. Tap the note in the list.
 2. Edit the title and/or content.
-3. Press the checkmark button in the bottom right corner to save.
+3. Press the checkmark button in the bottom-right corner to save.

 ## Delete a Note
 To delete a note: